SODAQ ONE EU (RN2483) v3- LoRa Enabled including a GPS Antenna and a Molex antenna

 This is the third generation of our successful SODAQ ONE board.
 It is equipped with a solar charge controller and runs on a LiPo or a permanent battery.
-It has the Ublox Eva 8M GPS module which is not only miniature but with it's assisted GPS feature it can get a fix within seconds.
+It has the Ublox Eva (M)8M GPS module (depending on which version is chosen).
+This module is not only miniature, but with it's assisted GPS feature it can get a fix within seconds.
 We've now added an extremely low power Accelerometer/Magnetometer.
 This gives the board a nifty feature where it can stay in (deep) sleep mode until it moves.
 An essential feature for developing low power devices.

 Let's imagine you want to develop a bicycle tracker using the SODAQ ONE.
 You would like to track the position of the bike, but only when it has moved.
 This is possible if you keep the device in deep sleep until it detects motion.
 If the motion continues for a while, the bicycle may have changed position so only then the GPS will switch on to get a new reading and send this location over the LoRa network.
 Efficient right?
 This system will allow you make most efficient use of your battery capacity by only using the GPS when really needed, essentially increasing the battery life of your system.

 The board is so small (45x25 mm) you can fit it inside almost anything (Seriously, look at the picture).
 To ease the development we have fitted two rows of headers so you can use it on a breadboard.
 Why?
 Well, it has 14 free I/O lines that you can use for your own purpose.
 Whether you want to build a weather station, control street lights or get a signal when you have received (snail) mail.
 It's all possible with the SODAQ ONE.

 45 x 25 mm

 14, All can be used for digital and 12 log with PWM, UART, SPI and TWI (I2C)

 |Analog Output Pin|

 |DC Current per I/O pin|

 Solar charge controller, up to 500mA charge current

 uBlox EVA 8M